chenditc/reading-list/notes/Introduction to Management Accounting.md

  - Employee who earn wage is considered variate cost and employee who earn salary is considered fixed cost.
  - Change wage to salary can sometime reduce the cost because no over time fee needs to be paid.

+- **management by exception(MBE)** vs **management by objectives(MBO)**
+ - MBE is focusing on the mismatch between plan and final report.
+Try to find out wher the discrepancy from and improve from there.
+The part that match between plan and final report is ignored.